Everything we know about the Harry Potter series - including rumoured Snape casting

 There has been an opening casting call for the three leads, and any actors who want the chance to play Harry, Ron or Hermione in the show must be between the ages of 9 and 11 in April 2025.

-The actors who will play the iconic trio have not yet been confirmed.
+The actors who will play the iconic trio have not yet been confirmed, but we are updating this article regularly.

 Elsewhere, Harry Potter actor joins OnlyFans to 'get out of debt, ' and the biggest reactions as John Lithgow is confirmed to play Dumbledore in the Harry Potter TV show.